Mining On Alzheimer's Diseases Related Knowledge Graph to Identity Potential AD-related Semantic Triples for Drug Repurposing: Methods

-\end{ceqn} where $O_{ijk}$ represents the items in the observation table and $E_{ijk} = \frac{\sum_{i}^{} O_{ijk} \sum_{j}^{} O_{ijk} \sum_{i}^{} O_{ijk}}{(\sum_{}^{} O_{ijk})^{2}}$ represents the items in the expectation table.
+At last, these three scores were normalized to [0, 1] and summed up into a final score.
+To keep the knowledge graph in a reasonable size that the graph embedding algorithms could handle, we only kept about 2.5M triples.
 In order to ensure that AD-related triples are included in the knowledge graph, we kept all triples that are related to Alzheimer's Diseases terms in the UMLS during triple elimination using the above criteria.
-Table 6 in additional file section summarizes the AD-related UMLS concepts we kept in this process.
-At last, these three scores were normalized to [0, 1] and summed up into a final score.
-To keep the knowledge graph in a reasonable size that the graph embedding algorithms could handle, we only kept about 2.8M triples.
+Table 9 in the additional file section summarizes the AD-related UMLS concepts we kept in this process.
+At last, we have 2.8M triples left in our knowledge graph.